johnrcd/rovi-blog/pages/about.md

 - I write posts in _drafts, but occasionally I'll use Google Docs if I want to write when I'm not at home.
     - I find that editing a markdown file directly helps me stay focused.
 I write for less, sure, but it's consistant.

-### music!
+## music stuff

 - I produce music using Waveform Free.
     - Yes, I am using the free version of a paid DAW.
 - I've used two other DAW's:
     - started off with Soundtrap (browser-based),
     - tried Ableton Live for ninety days when they hosted their free trial
-- TECHNICALLY, I've tried FL Studio, but I think the workflow is awkward.
+- TECHNICALLY, I've tried FL Studio, but only for like ten minutes.
+    - Personally, I thought the workflow was too awkward to really get into.
     - The only exception for that is automation clips; they look super useful.
 I wish Waveform had them!
+(Ableton Live didn't have them either...)
-- My music education is middle school and high school guitar classes.
+- My music education is limited to basic guitar classes in my middle and high school.
+    - After a certain point, I taught myself how to play fingerstyle, then percussive.
 - Vital is my main, general-purpose synthesizer.
 I basically don't use anything else.
     - Previously, I used Synth1, but I like Vital because it has nicer visuals that appeal to my brain.
 - Other than Vital, I use these for sound making: